Steptoe, Washington

 Steptoe is a small unincorporated rural town in Whitman County, Washington, United States.
-Steptoe is 11 miles north of the county seat, Colfax and is 43 miles south of Spokane.
+The ZIP Code for Steptoe is 99111.

 A post office called Steptoe was established in 1875.
 The community is named after Colonel Edward Steptoe for a battle located north of Steptoe near Rosalia, Washington.

+U.S. Route 195 runs through Steptoe, connecting it with the county seat, Colfax, 11 miles to the south and the region's largest city, Spokane, 43 miles to the north.
+Steptoe Butte rises to a peak more than 1,000 feet above the otherwise rolling Palouse grasslands four miles northeast of the community.